hathibelagal-dev/instantpolyglot/docs/eng/Historical_Indo-European_Linguistics.md

 Example (Gothic):
 **Atta unsar þu in himinam**
-"Our Father, you in heaven"
+“Our Father, you in heaven”

 The Germanic branch is divided into three main sub-branches: